Adam2541/CustomItems/README.md

     locker_spawn_points: []
   # How long the SCP-1499 can be wore, before automaticly player takes it off. (set to 0 for no limit)
   duration: 15
   # The location to teleport when using SCP-1499.
-Default is tutorial/admin tower.
+Default is the third tower.
+Not the admin/tutorial tower.
   teleport_position:
     x: 38.464
     y: 1014.112